inovativatec/otimizenesting-learn/src/Inovativatec.Otimize.Nesting.Doc/tutorial/import-excel.md

 **Quantity**: Represents the number of identical parts that will be produced.

-**Material**: This represents the name of the raw material this part will be produced from.
+**Material**: This represents the name of the raw material from which this part will be produced.
 During import, Otimize Nesting checks if this material already exists on the material list.
-If not, a new material record will be created with a default board size added.
+If not, a new material record with a default board size will be added.

 **Rotate/Grain**: If the column contains **1** (recommended for most scenarios), this part can be rotated in steps of 90 degrees so the optimizer can find a better layout.